H+H Youth Choruses Faculty

 Conductor, Youth Chorale and Concert Choir

-Michele Adams is thrilled to join the Handel and Haydn Society Youth Choruses for the 2023-2024 season, conducting the Concert Choir and Youth Chorale.
+Michele Adams is thrilled to join the Handel and Haydn Society Youth Choruses for the 2023-24 Season, conducting the Concert Choir and Youth Chorale.
 She is pleased to continue working with young artists, having previously served on the artistic teams of the Boston Children's Chorus and the Nebraska Children's Chorus.
 She is currently the Executive Director of the Performing Arts Center of MetroWest, where she oversees the organization's mission to create a welcoming community, providing education and performance and opportunities in music, theater, dance.
 She oversees all operational, development, and marketing efforts of the organization.

 Adams served for ten seasons as the Director of Choirs for the award-winning Boston Children’s Chorus, where her ensembles were described as “splendid” (The Wall Street Journal) and “eloquent and perfectly-tuned” (Boston Musical Intelligencer).
 She conducted choirs of all levels and managed the innovative education program.
 Adams has also held artistic, teaching, and administrative positions in myriad public, private, and non-profit institutions, bringing arts programming to constituents of all ages.
 Adams is an active guest conductor, educator, and adjudicator.
 In recent years, she conducted honor choirs in Pennsylvania, Massachusetts, and New Hampshire, prepared children’s choirs in opera premieres, and presented sessions for the American Choral Directors Association.